Mertje/SpaceX-Flights-Overview/README.md

 ```

 ## TODO
-1. Mobile responsive suppport
+1. Mobile responsive suppport.
-3. Styling and adding more information
+3. Styling and adding more information.
-2. Separate page for each launch with indepth information
+2. Separate page for each launch with indepth information.
+3. Cashing Filtered information.
+4. Find alternative for hiding and showing older launch data

 ## API comments
-1. Flights between 150 to 158 are missing.
+1. Flights between 150 and 158 are missing.
 2. Flight number 147 is an upcoming launch but the launch date is in the past.